GadgetAngel/STM32-Template/README.md

 Because the STM32VL discovery board has a built in st-link-v1 we can use it to flash our compiled firmware.elf file to the MCU for testing and debugging.

-To flash the firmware.bin file to the STM32VLdiscovery board LINUX and WINDOW users will use the stlink (v1.6.0) utility from github.com:
+To flash the firmware.bin file to the STM32VLdiscovery board **LINUX and WINDOW users** will use the stlink (v1.6.0) utility from github.com:
 We need to instal the stlink (v1.6.0) on your computers system.
 Download the stlink project v1.6.0 (do not use the latestest version 1.6.1 because this version will not work with STM32VL discovery board) from github.com: https://github.com/stlink-org/stlink/releases/tag/v1.6.0.
 Follow the stlink v1.6.0 instructions for installing or compiling the project for your a LINUX system: https://github.com/stlink-org/stlink/blob/v1.6.0/doc/compiling.md

-For Windows users: To flash the firmware.bin file to the STM32VLdiscovery board WINDOWS users can also use the ST-LINK utility and st-link_cli utility from STelectronics:We need to install the latest ST-LINK utility from STelectrons on to your computer system.
+For **Windows** users: To flash the firmware.bin file to the STM32VLdiscovery board WINDOWS users can also use the ST-LINK utility and st-link_cli utility from STelectronics:We need to install the latest ST-LINK utility from STelectrons on to your computer system.
 Download the ST-LINK utility (it include the st-link_cli utility too) from: https://www.st.com/en/development-tools/stsw-link004.html#GetSoftware.
 Run the windows installer. st-link_cli can only be run from the cmd prompt.
 The command for st-link_cli is: $> st-link_cli -c ID=0 SWD -P "C:\path-to-compiled-firmware\Demo_Build\disco_f100rb\firmware.bin" 0x08000000

-FOR WINDOW USERS ONLY: by default the USB driver for the st-link devices must be registerd with ziag tool for st-link to work under windows.
+FOR **WINDOWs** USERS ONLY: by default the USB driver for the st-link devices must be registerd with ziag tool for st-link to work under windows.
 If you do not register the usb driver via Ziag tool you will see the followiing error:
 ```
 Error: libusb_open() failed with LIBUSB_ERROR_NOT_SUPPORTED
 Error: open failed
 ```
-FOR WINDOW USERE ONLY: to prevent the above libusb_open() error from occuring, download the Ziag tool.
+FOR **WINDOWs** USERE ONLY: to prevent the above libusb_open() error from occuring, download the Ziag tool.
 There is no installation, you run the ziag tool by double-click on the zadig-2.5.exe file.
 Download the Zadiag tool from here: https://zadig.akeo.ie/.
 Plug in your STM32VLdiscovery board to your Windows 10 computer.
 Now double-click on the Zadiag.2.5.exe file.
 Select yes, Select Options menu, select List all devices.
 You should see STM32 STLink in the list.
 Select it.
 Now you want your system to use the WinUSB driver instead of the driver you are currently using.
 Select Install Drier.
 When the WinUSB driver is installed you will see a box that says it was sucessfull.
 Exit the Zadig tool.

-On a LINUX system you will use the github project stlink (v1.6.0) to perform this task from a terminal window:
+On a **LINUX** system you will use the github project stlink (v1.6.0) to perform this task from a terminal window:
 $> st-flash write /your-path-to-file/firmware.bin 0x08000000

-On a Windows system you will use the github project stlink (v1.6.0) to perform this task from a terminal window:
+On a **Windows** system you will use the github project stlink (v1.6.0) to perform this task from a terminal window:
 $>st-flash write "C:\path-to-your-firmware.bin-file\firmware.bin" 0x08000000

-For LINUX or Windows Users: If you have VScode with Platformio installed, after the firmware.bin file is compiled you can hit the "Upload" Button and VScode will run the flash command.
+For **LINUX or Windows** Users: If you have VScode with Platformio installed, after the firmware.bin file is compiled you can hit the "Upload" Button and VScode will run the flash command.
 Just un-comment the correct lines in Platformio.ini file for either Windows or Linux OS.

-ON LINUX: if succesfully flashed, via VScode, you will see this at the bottom of the output:
+ON **LINUX**: if succesfully flashed, via VScode, you will see this at the bottom of the output:
 ```
 st-flash 1.6.0
 2021-01-31T18:50:36 INFO common.c: Loading device parameters....